python/cpython/Doc/library/urllib.request.rst

 ``urllib`` (as opposed to ``urllib2``).
 They might become deprecated at some point in the future.

 .. function:: urlretrieve(url, filename=None, reporthook=None, data=None)

-   Copy a network object denoted by a URL to a local file, if necessary.
-If the URL points to a local file, or a valid cached copy of the object exists, the object is not copied.
-Return a tuple ``(filename, headers)`` where *filename* is the local file name under which the object can be found, and *headers* is whatever the :meth:`info` method of the object returned by :func:`urlopen` returned (for a remote object, possibly cached).
+   Copy a network object denoted by a URL to a local file.
+If the URL points to a local file, the object will not be copied unless filename is supplied.
+   Return a tuple ``(filename, headers)`` where *filename* is the local file name under which the object can be found, and *headers* is whatever the :meth:`info` method of the object returned by :func:`urlopen` returned (for a remote object).
 Exceptions are the same as for :func:`urlopen`.

    The second argument, if present, specifies the file location to copy to (if absent, the location will be a tempfile with a generated name).
 The third